PArns/ioBroker.netatmo/README.md

 ## Changelog

+### 0.6.1
+* (PArns) Changed realtime server to use new general realtime server
+* (PArns) Changed enums to channels to avoid enum creation
+* (PArns) Simplified detection for movement-, known- & unknown- face events

 ### 0.6.0
 * (PArns) Rewritten realtime updates to not need a local server any longer!
 Realtime updates are now turned on by default if a Welcome or Present cam is available